LiberTEM/LiberTEM-live/docs/source/usage.rst

         data_host="127.0.0.1",
         data_port=DCU_DATA_PORT,
     ) as conn:
+        # NOTE: this is the part that is usually done by an external software,
+        # but we include it here to have a running example:
+        ec = conn.get_api_client()
+        ec.sendDetectorCommand('arm')

         # if the timeout, specified in seconds as float here, is hit,
         # `pending_aq` will be `None`.
 This is useful if you need to
         # regularly do some other work in your code between acquisitions.